 Johns Hopkins Lupus Center.
 5 Foods and Medications to Avoid If You Have Lupus.
 Link

 Chronic diseases of joints and other connective tissues can cause major problems in your everyday life.
 The UPMC Division of Rheumatology and Clinical Immunology can help ease or correct those problems.
-We diagnose and treat conditions of the joints, skin, and muscles that can cause pain, swelling, and stiffness.
+For decades, we have been a leader in clinical care and research of conditions of the joints, skin, and muscles that can cause pain, swelling, and stiffness.
+We provide diagnosis and treatment of rheumatoid arthritis, systemic lupus, vasculitis, and more.
 We design individual treatment plans based on your specific problems.
-We have specialized centers for rheumatoid arthritis, myositis, scleroderma, systemic lupus, and vasculitis.
+Visit our website to find a provider near you.